raggar/HomeGrown/README.md

 HomeGrown is our solution to this: a webapp that not only serves as a platform for small and local businesses to promote themselves to their communities and to connect with locally available financial aid resources, but also allows people to find job openings in the local shops in their vicinity.
 When customers looking for local businesses visit the site, it will display the businesses near them, and exciting deals, posts and advertisements being offered by the business in the newsfeed, and the customer will be able to search and filter the results based on the business name and the services they offer.
 Peopke will also be able to search up jobs to sustain themselves.

-HomeGrown was made with React.JS and Firebase, and bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+HomeGrown was made with React.JS, Node.js, Jquery and Firebase, and bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Contributions